Otien0/Node.js/README.md

-# Node.js server
+# Backend projects using Node.js.
-simple programs and backend projects in Node.js
+# MERN Architecture and Projects.

-# using several node.js packages and server-side platforms
+# using several node.js libraries, packages and server-side platforms.